microsoft/rushstack.io-website/docs/api/node-core-library.filesystem.ensurefolder.md

 ## FileSystem.ensureFolder() method

 Recursively creates a folder at a given path.
-Behind the scenes is uses `fs-extra.ensureDirSync()`<!-- -->.
+Behind the scenes is uses `fs-extra.ensureDirSync()`.

 <b>Signature:</b>